-Our Global Employer of Record Platform™ and Global PEO service enables clients to run payroll in France while HR services, tax, and compliance management matters are lifted from their shoulders onto ours.
+Our solution enables customers to run payroll in France while HR services, tax, and compliance management matters are lifted from their shoulders onto ours.
 As a Global PEO expert, we manage employment contract best practices, statutory and market norm benefits, and employee expenses, as well as severance and termination if required.
 We also keep you apprised of changes to local employment laws in France.

 France has a strong trade union culture.
 A Collective Bargaining Agreement (CBA) is a written agreement entered into between one or more trade unions representing employees, or one or more trade unions representing employers in a specific sector.
 The CBA typically governs individual and collective labour relations, working conditions, employee benefits, etc.